PrestaShop/prestashop.github.io/content/news/posts/2025/prestashop-year-in-review-2025.md

 We also announced the [sunsetting of the legacy PrestaShop cron service]({{< relref "news/posts/2025/sunsetting-the-prestashop-cron-service.md" >}}), streamlining our infrastructure.

-## December: Connecting and Looking Ahead
+## December: connecting and looking ahead

 We closed the year with significant activity in project management and releases.